Normanator/CsvPick/README.md

           CsvPick -i foo.csv --script mypredicate.cs -f 3,4,5,6 -trim

+The --with switch provides a more convenient, albeit very narrow, filter.
+This inspects a single field (whose ordinal occurs after any -f projection) and applies case-insensitive equality on trimmed values, ignoring outermost enclosing quotes.
+As -scr is so much more expressive, it takes precedent; if any script is supplied, the -with param will be ignored.

+Ex.S4  -- Pick only rows whose 5th column (projected here to 1st) holds Los Angeles.

+         CsvPick -i foo.csv -f -1,5,3,6 -with 1=="los angeles"

 You can pseudo-randomly sample large files, probabalistically picking lines streamed through the pipeline.
 Like skip/take, this occurs upstream of tokenizing so is a tad